 MAC collaborates with the Morgan County Schools to enhance core academic curriculum subjects using visual art, film, dance, theater and music.
-During the 2017 – 2018 school year, topics explored include ecology, endangered animals, dance, extreme science, music, and Japanese art and culture.
+Examples of topics explored include ecology, endangered animals, dance, extreme science, music, nature Haiku and Japanese art and culture.

-As MAC’s longest running program, Adopt-a-School brings artists into all Morgan County schools for short-term residencies and assembly programs that meet core curriculum objectives.
-Since 1977 more than 200 artists have participated, reaching an average of 2000 students per year.
+As MAC longest running program, Adopt-a-School brings artists into all Morgan County schools for short-term residencies and assembly programs that meet core curriculum objectives.
+Since 1977 more than 225 artists have participated, reaching an average of over 2,000 students per year.

-Every March, selected artwork from children in all seven Morgan County schools plus homeschoolers exhibit a diverse display of art.
+Every March, selected artwork from children in all seven Morgan County schools plus homeschoolers exhibit a diverse display of art at the Ice House.
 A showcase of student performance art is also held at the Gallery Show opening.

 Youth Summer Camps:

 Each summer creativity comes into swing for kids!
 Summer camps include theater and visual arts.
 Scholarships are available on a first-come, first-served basis.

 June 27 – July 1, 2022, 9 a.m. – 3 p.m.

 Join the African Safari!
 Come Learn about the African animals you would see, their environment and the arts and crafts of the native people.
 We will use clay and various other media to sculpt animals, create masks, draw, paint and make other African crafts.
 Click here for registration form.
 Tuition assistance available – click here for application.